Linaro/website/_posts/current/blog/2023-10-02-introducing-1-0-0-beta-release-of-windowsperf-visual-studio-extension.md

 ### Implementing Code Adjustments

-{% include image.html path="/assets/images/content/implementing-code-adjustments-1.png" alt="Implementing Code Adjustments 1" %}
+{% include image.html path="/assets/images/content/implementing-code-adjustments-1.png" alt="Sampling explorer window for WindowsPerf GUI" %}

 Based on the insights gathered from the sampling results, proceed to make any required optimizations or edits to your source code.

-{% include image.html path="/assets/images/content/implementing-code-adjustments-2.png" alt="Implementing Code Adjustments 2" %}
+{% include image.html path="/assets/images/content/implementing-code-adjustments-2.png" alt="How to open a file from the sampling explorer in WindowsPerf GUI" %}

 ### Re-evaluating Post Edits